Summerfest: Community engagement

 Aligned with Summerfest's non-profit mission, the festival made significant contributions to the community in 2024, providing over 26,000 meals for Wisconsinites struggling with food insecurity through Feeding America Eastern Wisconsin, over $13,500 worth of hygiene products donated to Milwaukee and Waukesha County schools through the United Way, and over 4,000 books for Next Door's community literacy initiatives.
 The festival also integrated over 70 local community organizations into the festival through performances and events such as Direct Supply Seniorfest Day and Children's Fest Day presented by Shorewest, Realtors.

 Economic impact

 In 2023, Summerfest commissioned an economic impact study through Oxford Economics which claimed that Summerfest generated a total economic impact of $160.3 million for the city of Milwaukee and supported 3,400 total part-time and full-time jobs.
 For the state of Wisconsin, Summerfest generated $188.7 million in economic impact, along with $14.4 million in state and local taxes.

 Admission promotions

 Summerfest offers more ways than ever to access the festival via free or discounted admission, while giving back to the community.
-On select days, fans are encouraged to donate non-perishable food items, hygiene supplies, or books to get into the festival and enjoy the fun, while supporting the local community.
+On select days, fans are encouraged to donate non-perishable food items, hygiene supplies, or books to get free admission into the festival and enjoy the fun, while supporting the local community.